Python Production Environment (PyPE)

 - A deployment server to manage and deploy Python/Django projects from UTForge to production and staging servers and to manage group authorizations for projects.

 - Python/Django execution environments for TEST, QUAL, BETA, and PROD.
 The TEST environment is only available from hosts within the utexas.edu domain or off-campus hosts connecting via a VPN.

 Python Production Environment (PyPE) can be used by staff.

 Supported computing environment

-The PyPE Deployment Server is browser-based and supports Firefox, Safari, and Internet Explorer.
+The PyPE Deployment Server is browser-based and supports Firefox, Safari, Chrome, and Internet Explorer.

-Given historical activity in the Python and Django communities, a default lifecycle of 18-24 months is anticipated for a supported PyPE version.
+Given historical activity in the Python and Django communities, a lifecycle of 16 or 36 months is anticipated for a supported PyPE version.
 The PyPE system supports multiple concurrent versions, and allows ready deployment of an application under different versions, to facilitate the safe transition of applications to an updated environment.
+Currently supported are

 Both Tier 1 and Tier 2 technical support is available during normal business hours.
 Routine requests are typically addressed within one business day.